starling021/ehtools/README.md

-    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from the saved ehtools modules snapshot, you can restore it using the ehtsh utility v1.9, but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!
+    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from the saved ehtools modules snapshot, you can restore it using the ehtmod utility v1.9, but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!

 To restore ehtools modules snapshot you need to execute the following command.
 You need to enter the name of the saved ehtools modules snapshot (example: snapshot1):